 8.1 Remote participants are encouraged to use the remote facility through a landline (when available), or to use a headset (and not the microphone and speaker of their machine).
 Remote participants should make sure that the loudspeaker on their machine is muted when they call from a landline.

 8.2 It is recommended that remote participants connect at least five minutes before the start of the meeting to avoid disturbance.
-This will also allow for the group chairman and/or the remote participation moderator to verify sound levels.
+This will also allow for the group chair and/or the remote participation moderator to verify sound levels.

 8.3 Remote participants are encouraged to announce their name and affiliation clearly before making any intervention (see also clause 7.3).